Cynthia Carter Perrilliat, MPA, BA

 Rev. Perrilliat has over 25 years of experience as a change agent in healthcare, marketing and communications, biotechnologies and community organizations.
-Over the last 10 years, Rev. Perrilliat has focused on end of life care program development and educational training in the African American, Latino and Asian communities.
+Over the last 14 years, Rev. Perrilliat has focused on end of life care program development and educational training in the African American community.
 As part of VITAS Healthcare, Rev. Perrilliat established a targeted compassionate care approach to communities of color, which was adopted and replicated across the 17-state footprint of VITAS.
-She also served as faculty member of Duke University, APPEAL program, a Palliative Care Educational Curriculum for African Americans at the end of life.
-She has received multiple awards for her work as an innovator and community leader in palliative and hospice care.
+She also served as faculty member of the Duke University APPEAL program, a Palliative Care Educational Curriculum for African Americans at the end of life.

-Rev. Perrilliat holds a BA degree in Business Administration from the University of Toledo and an MPA degree from Cal State University East Bay with a focus in organizational change and healthcare.
-She serves as a Minister of the gospel at the Allen Temple Baptist Church, Oakland, CA, under the leadership of Dr. J. Alfred Smith, Jr.
+Rev. Perrilliat holds a BA degree in Business Administration from the University of Toledo and an MPA degree from Cal State University of the East Bay with a focus in organizational change and healthcare.
+She serves as an ordained Minister of the gospel at the Allen Temple Baptist Church, Oakland, CA, under the leadership of Dr. Jacqueline Thompson, and is also a gospel recording artist under her Splendor Records label.?

 Advanced Illness Care Navigation for African American Adults in Faith-Based Settings